fbarak12/automated-uniaxial-tensiometer/README.md

 # Automatic Uniaxial Tensiometer

-Provide a short description of the following:
 1. **Repository Contents:**
 2. **System Parts:**
 3. **Software Dependencies:**

 ## Repository Contents
-Explain what is contained in this repository.
-You don't need to state the obvious, but it's important to mention anything custom or unique to your project.
-For example, 3D models (STL) files, etc...
-This repository should contain everything needed to replicate your design.
 - **Item 1:** Arduino IDE code.
 Sufficient to operate the entirety of the tensiometer
 - **Item 2:** MATLAB script for post-data processing.
 Automatically generates stress vs. strain curve from raw force and elongation data
 - **Item 3:** Presentation materials as well as documentation of the entirety of the process